By bus the journey from Sakon Nakhon to Nakhon Phanom is scheduled to take 1 hour 30 minutes.

-There is one company operating direct bus services from Sakon Nakhon to Nakhon Phanom whose tickets are available for purchase online.
+There is currently 1 service a day from Sakon Nakhon to Nakhon Phanom available to book online.

 - Phet Prasert uses a two deck air conditioned bus on this route with an onboard toilet on the Sakon Nakhon to Nakhon Phanom route.

 Buy Tickets from Sakon Nakhon to Nakhon Phanom

 Use the Search Box below to buy your tickets from Sakon Nakhon to Nakhon Phanom.

 Read more about Sakon Nakhon Bus Terminal 2.

 Phet Prasert services from Sakon Nakhon to Nakhon Phanom terminate at Nakhon Phanom Bus Station.